Elias Díaz Player Props: Rockies vs. Diamondbacks

-On Friday, Elias Diaz (.382 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 8:40 PM ET.
+Elias Diaz -- .265 average over his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Tommy Henry on the hill, on April 29 at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Guardians.
+In his most recent game he had a hitless showing (0-for-4) against the Diamondbacks.

 Elias Díaz Game Info & Props vs. the Diamondbacks